SaiKolapudi/Patent_Summaries/README.md

 ## Connect With Us

-Should queries beckon, feel free to reach out at junhua.ding@unt.edu.
+Should queries beckon, feel free to reach out at saitulasi1729@gmail.com.
 Your inquiries are valued and anticipated!